Frequently Asked Questions

 Is My Vehicle Flat Towable?

 Blue Ox does not determine if a vehicle is flat towable.
-This information can be found in the vehicle’s owner’s manual or by contacting the dealership from whom you purchased your vehicle or the vehicle manufacturer.
+This information can be found in the vehicle’s owner’s manual or by contacting the dealership from whom you purchased your vehicle or the manufacturer.

 Can I Backup With My Weight Distributing Hitch?